squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

 signature, or...
 The tool will then assume that such functions satisfy some classical cryptographic assumptions.

-The possible sorts and corresponding assumptions are:
+Some possible primitives and corresponding assumptions are:

  * encryption,  **CCA1** & **INT-CTXT**, symmetric and asymmetric
  * signatures, **EUF-CMA**